dmattp/bang/README.md

 # Thoughts on Performance

 There are several samples ported from the "computer language shootout" benchmarks in the [samples] directory.
-I've compared mostly to Lua as it's one of the nearest languages in size and philosophy, and on the 4 ported samples Bang! runs about 3.3x slower than Lua.
+I've compared mostly to Lua as it's one of the nearest languages in size and philosophy, and on the 4 ported samples Bang! runs about 2.5x slower than Lua.
 This isn't stellar compared to native compiled and JIT'ed languages, but comparing to say Ruby or Python- Python is 1.6x slower than Lua, and Ruby is 1.4x.
-Closing in on 2x the speed of Python I think is not bad for a language under development by one person for less than 3 months.
+Closing in on 2x the speed of Python I think is not bad for a language under development part time by one person.
+Getting it much faster has been challenging; the big expenses tend to be in allocation and ref counting, so without GC it just won't go much faster easily.
+Rolling in the boehm GC helps but adds an extra dependency and increases the size; adding a home-brewed garbage collector hasn't interested me yet, as it adds complexity and size that I'm not sure the language is mature enough to warrant.
+At this point I'd rather live with mediocre performance in favor of choices that keep the implementation simple, small, and adaptable.

 # Roadmap